REFInd: Adoption

 rEFInd is the default UEFI boot manager for TrueOS.

-rEFInd is included in official repositories of major Linux distributions.
+rEFInd is included in official repositories of major Linux distributions, such as Arch Linux, Debian, Ubuntu, and Gentoo.

 Development

 GNU-EFI and TianoCore are supported as main development platforms for writing binary UEFI applications in C to launch right from the rEFInd GUI menu.
 Typical purposes of an EFI application are fixing boot problems and programmatically modifying settings within UEFI environment, which would otherwise be performed from within the BIOS of a personal computer (PC) without UEFI.

 rEFInd can be built with either GNU-EFI or TianoCore EDK2/UDK.

 Fork

 RefindPlus is a fork of rEFInd that add several features and improvements for Mac devices, specifically MacPro3,1 and MacPro5,1, and equivalent Xserve.